Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Mark Mahaney - RBC Capital Markets LLC

-David, I think you just talked about these pretty material increase in MAUs.
+David, I think you just talked about these pretty material increases in MAUs.
 Could I ask two questions?
 The Asia area MAU growth in particular – I think it was something like 44 million sequentially, that's the biggest that I think you've ever had.
 So could you just talk about was there some particular markets in particular region there that added to it?
-And then talking on Asia (38:02), could you just comment, Mark, on China and how you think about it at long-term as a market opportunity and your level of optimism that Facebook can have a material presence in that market in 5 to 10 years?
+And then talking Asia, could you just comment, Mark, on China and how you think about it at long-term as a market opportunity and your level of optimism that Facebook can have a material presence in that market in 5 to 10 years?
 Thank you.

 Mark Elliot Zuckerberg - Facebook, Inc.